anna-llorens/ad-manager/README.md

 ## 🚀 Quick start

-In the project directory you can run:
+To start the app you go In the project directory and run:

 ```bash
 yarn && yarn start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+You can view it on your browser [http://localhost:3000](http://localhost:3000).

 ### ℹ️ About the App